MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 > ## Pro-tip
 >
 > Those of us that use R on a daily basis use cheat sheets to help us remember how to use various R functions.
-If you haven't already, print out the PDF versions of the cheat sheets that were in the setup instructions.
 >
-> You can also find them in RStudio by going to the "Help" menu and selecting "Cheat Sheets".
+> You can find them in RStudio by going to the "Help" menu and selecting "Cheat Sheets".
 The two that will be most helpful in this workshop are "Data Visualization with ggplot2", "Data Transformation with dplyr", "R Markdown Cheat Sheet", and "R Markdown Reference Guide".
 >
 > For things that aren't on the cheat sheets, [Google is your best friend]({{ page.root }}/06-conclusion/).
 Even expert coders use Google when they're stuck or trying something new!
 >